OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 For European customers:

-Netflix Luxembourg S.à r.l., 13-15, Avenue de la Liberté, L-1931, Luxembourg, Attn: Manager
+Netflix Luxembourg S.à r.l., 26, Boulevard Royal, #205 L2449 Luxembourg, Attn: Manager

 Back to top

-This Privacy Policy is effective as of September 14, 2012
+This Privacy Policy is effective as of March 6, 2013